Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 The first (and only) movie they produced was the 1923 silent movie, "The Chechahcos".

-In November 1922, a 7,000 square foot movie studio was constructed at the end of Third Avenue in Anchorage.
+In November 1922, they constructed a 7,000 square foot movie studio at the end of Third Avenue in Anchorage.

-"The Chechahcos" was filmed in Anchorage, Mount McKinley and Girdwood where the movie production recreated the famous Chilkoot Pass.
+Filming for “The Chechahcos” took place in Anchorage, Mount McKinley and Girdwood where the movie production recreated the famous Chilkoot Pass.

-When the movie was completed, it played to packed audiences all around the territory of Alaska.
+After completion, the movie played to packed audiences all around the territory of Alaska.

 While most remember the original Z.J.
-Loussac Library downtown, few people know that when he first came to town he ran a drugstore.
+Loussac Library downtown, few people know that when Loussac first came to town, he ran a drugstore.

 Did you know that the Cook Inlet Pioneer was Anchorage's first daily newspaper in 1915 when the town was nothing more than a tent city?